RECYCLE RUN: BOAT SHRINK WRAP RECYCLING PROGRAM

 • Looks great on a Clean Marina application or recertification.

-• Fuels the circular economy in Michigan!
-Recycled plastics are used to create new products here in the U.S.
+• Fuels the circular economy!
+Recycled plastics are used to create new products here in North America.

 • For every bag recycled, we save: